nvpro-samples/build_all/README.md

 ... (all repositories specified in the script)
 ```

 Each sample can be built either individually, or with `build_all/CMakeLists.txt` as single solution.
-You can still configure the solution for `build_all` to only include a subset of projects with the appropriate `BUILD_sample_name` checkbox in the cmake-ui.
+You can also configure the solution for `build_all` to only include a subset of projects with the appropriate `BUILD_sample_name` checkbox in the CMake UI.

 All samples must be built for a 64-bit architecture, and most samples require C++14.
 All of these samples support Windows (MSVC 2017 is our minimum compiler), while many of them also support Linux as well (more comprehensive Linux support is in progress).

 # Shared Dependencies

 * [nvpro_core](https://github.com/nvpro-samples/nvpro_core): The primary framework that all samples depend on.
-Contains window management, ui, and various api helpers.
+Contains window management, UI, and various API helpers.

 # Vulkan Samples